TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 tags: ["Integration", "XppDEVTutorial"]
 path: "/integ-outboundsftp"
 featuredImage: "./logo.png"
-excerpt: "This blog post describes how to implement various scenarios for a periodic data export date from D365FO to a file and uploading it to SFTP."
+excerpt: "This blog post describes how to implement various scenarios for periodic data export from D365FO to a file and uploading it to SFTP server."
 ---

-**External integration** is a framework for implementing inbound and outbound integrations from D365FO.
-It supports several channels: Azure file share, SFTP, Azure service bus, and various integration types.
-The framework is designed to provide logging, error handling, and troubleshooting for various integration types.
+**External integration** is a framework designed for inbound and outbound integrations in D365FO.
+It supports several channels: Azure file share, SFTP, Azure service bus, and provides comprehensive features for logging, error handling, and troubleshooting.

 In this blog post, I will describe how to implement periodic data export from D365FO to a file and upload it to an SFTP server.

-## SFTP server setup
+## SFTP Server Setup

-Several years ago, Microsoft didn't support SFTP hosting, claiming it was obsolete in the cloud world.
+A few years ago, Microsoft did not support SFTP hosting, claiming it was obsolete in the cloud world.
 However, SFTP remains quite popular among clients.
-Finally, its support was added to the Azure storage service.
+Eventually, SFTP support was included in the Azure storage service.

-The option to access Azure storage via SFTP endpoint is described in the following topic: [SSH File Transfer Protocol (SFTP) support for Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support).
-In brief, you need to create a storage account and enable SFTP access to it.
+To use Azure storage via an SFTP endpoint, you must first create a storage account and enable SFTP access.
+More information can be found here: [SSH File Transfer Protocol (SFTP) support for Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support).

 ![SFTP Setup Azure](SFTPSetup.png)